JHerbeck-IDM/ClusterSim/README.md

 the per-act probability of transmission.
 Post-simulation there is an individual probability of sampling.
 (There is also an individual probability of removal/extinction from the population during a simulation.
-This could be akin to death or viral suppression or our migration.)
+This could be akin to death or viral suppression or migration.)

 First order goal:  understand if high mean degree ("super-spreading", or the existence of a high risk core group/key population) results in